stape-io/unique-event-id-variable/README.md

 ## How it works

-Variable is generated based on the data in the DataLayer: event, start, and uniqueEventId and additionally generates random unique per page id:
+Variable is generated based on the data in the DataLayer, current timestamp and random number:

 For example:
 ```
-Data Layer values after this Message: {gtm: {start: 1616318632825, uniqueEventId: 3}, event: 'click'}
-Event ID: '1643914708641_1643915208882_3_click'
+Event ID: '1646750371301_16467595538826'
 ```

 ## How to set it up